4 Tips for Improving Your Work Life Balance

 You can read more about the impact of redundancy for companies in our redundancy guide.

-If your role has been made redundant and you’re not sure where to turn, our Redundancy and Beyond service is for people in your situation.
-Whether you have lost your job entirely or you are still at the organisation in a significantly different role, our experienced career consultants can help you work through the negative change in your work circumstances to help you transform self-limitations into opportunities for growth.
+Redundancy is a life event for which it may be worth seeking independent help.
+If your role has been made redundant and you’re not sure where to turn, our Redundancy & Beyond service is for people in your situation.
+Whether you have lost your job entirely or you are still at the organisation in a significantly different role, our experienced career consultants can help you work through the negative impacts of change in your work circumstances to help you transform temporary self-limitations into opportunities for growth.

 Our consultants can assist you through this process, using a methodology that has been developed through over 35 years of consulting.
 This unique methodology in our approach moves through the four stages of exploration, connection, resolution, and action.

 If you’re struggling with the challenges that come with redundancy, get in touch for a free consultation with us.
-We’d be happy to chat about your current situation and how it can be turned into a new opportunity.
+We’d be happy to discuss your current situation and how it can be turned into a new opportunity.

 Leave your email and number in the box below and we'll be in touch to arrange a free consultation with an experienced career consultant.